 Are you having difficulty caring for a loved one and looking for assistance in placement?
 As a podiatrist who has worked in various different types of senior living facilities for 15 years, I wish to describe the choices solely from an outside medical provider perspective.
-I will begin with the highest level of health care going to the lowest.

 1. Skilled nursing facility.
 These are also called health care centers, and look like hospital wards with a nursing station.
 They provide care for seniors with the greatest need, such as those who are bedbound, need tube feeding, wheelchair-bound, or need help transferring, eating or bathing.
 Residents may also have had a major injury, illness or hospitalization, and may be staying at this type of facility for a short time.
 They are one step below the care typically given in a hospital.